HadrienG2/spack-based-docker/README.md

-Furthermore, Docker's focus on isolation from the host system is an imperfect fit for scientific programming, that gets in the way of using development tools from the host system and makes some tasks such as interfacing with GPU hardware or system-wide performance profiling tools hacky and error-prone.
-Local build are sometimes needed for this reason, and being able to easily take a build recipe written on a certain OS to another OS is important.
+Furthermore, Docker's focus on isolation from the host system is an imperfect fit for scientific programming, that gets in the way of using development tools from the host system and makes some tasks such as interfacing with GPU hardware or system-wide performance profiling tools needlessly hard.
+Such tasks may be much easier to perform locally, which is why having an OS-independent build recipe handy is very useful.

+Why don't we use only Spack, then?
+Well, first of all, Spack's strong focus on keeping builds consistent can lead it to frequently rebuild the world in rapidly-evolving system configurations such as rolling-release Linux distributions.
+The very premise of this project is to free people from the tyranny of indefinitely frozen OS configurations, so bad user experience on well-updated operating systems would obviously be a major issue.

-Conversely, using only Spack would cause issues on rolling releases Linux distributions (where it is desirable to momentarily "freeze" a system configuration for the sake of not constantly rebuilding everything during a development study), and frustrate new users who just want to try software out, without spending hours staring at a ROOT build.
+Another UX issue with Spack is that building some parts of a HEP stack can take a very long time, which is an unwelcome hindrance for newcomers who just want to try something out without spending hours staring at a ROOT build.
+Addressing their needs require some form of pre-built binary packaging solution.

-Therefore, combining a package management system that builds from source code (and therefore, adapts to different system compilers, libraries, and build option desideratas) with a binary software distribution system is useful.
+This proves that combining a package management system that builds from source code (and therefore, adapts to different system compilers, libraries, and build option desideratas) with a binary software distribution system is useful.

 ## Why Spack and Docker specifically?